xwmx/nb/README.md

       ~/.nbrc

-  Pass optional <remote-url> and <branch> options to create the initial "home" notebook using a clone of an existing notebook.
+  Pass optional <remote-url> and <branch> arguments to create the initial "home" notebook using a clone of an existing notebook.

 See Also: